techidaily/site-facebook/source/_posts/reacquiring-facebook-login-post-code-loss-scenario.md

 ## Back on Facebook, But Lost Your Mobile Device?

  To prevent access to your Facebook account from a lost phone or laptop, terminate the app's Facebook session.
-Head to Facebook's[Accounts Center](https://accountscenter.facebook.com/?entry%5Fpoint=app%5Fsettings) , under**Password and security** select**Where you're logged in** , choose your account, and log yourself out of your lost phone.
+Head to Facebook's [Accounts Center](https://accountscenter.facebook.com/?entry%5Fpoint=app%5Fsettings) , under**Password and security** select**Where you're logged in** , choose your account, and log yourself out of your lost phone.

 ![Facebook Accounts Center Where You're Logged In Logging Out](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/facebook-accounts-center-where-you-re-logged-in-logging-out.jpg)